apache/apisix-website/README.md

 > **Tip:** For details on how to do this, see the documentation [Developing inside a Container#Quick Start](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container).

-After the initialization, you can skip the installation part of the commands below and read [the rest](#previewing-documents-developing) directly.
+After the initialization, you can skip the preparation part of the commands below and read [the rest](#previewing-documents-developing) directly.

 ### Getting started in the conventional way